Subshifts with sparse traces: Examples

-It easily follows that all paths in $X$ have at most one cell that is not visited infinitely many times.
-A path where $0$ is visited once, negative integers are never visited, and positive integers are visited infinitely many times, is obtained as the limit of $\tau^n(\searrow) . \tau^n(\nearrow)$. \qee \end{example}
+It easily follows that all paths in $X$ have at most one cell that is not visited infinitely many times, as if $m$ is visited at most $k$ times, then for $n > k$, the property of $z \in \N^\Z$ corresponding to $\tau^n(\nearrow)$ or $\tau^n(\searrow)$ established in the previous paragraph shows that $m$ must be the beginning of a $\tau^n(\nearrow)$-path and the end of a $\tau^n(\searrow)$-path (as every path can be written as compositions of such subpaths).
+Conversely, indeed a path where $0$ is visited once, negative integers are never visited, and positive integers are visited infinitely many times, is obtained as the limit of $\tau^n(\searrow) . \tau^n(\nearrow)$. \qee \end{example}